pubkey/rxdb/docs-src/population.md

 ```

 ### via getter
 You can also get the populated RxDocument with the direct getter.
-Therefore you have to add the underscore `_` to the fieldname.
+Therefore you have to add an underscore suffix `_` to the fieldname.
 This works also on nested values.

 ```javascript